vjc9duke/assembly-autotester/README.md

 ## Additional Notes
 * This autotester uses a custom version of `Wrapper_tb.v` and can be found in the `test_files` directory.
 This version only outputs failed registers and a final pass/fail message.
 GTKWave is also disabled.
 * Make sure there is a new line at the end of all exp files in the `test_files/verification_files` directory.
+* There is a work-in-progress automatic OS detection function in `helper_scripts/asm_compiler.py`.
+It didn't work for detecting between Apple Silicon and Intel Macs.
+Another possible solution is to compile the source files for the assembler dynamically.